I'm Peter Tosh.

 Period.

 Ever since I heard the song 'Satisfaction' for the first time I have loved the Rolling Stones.
-When I was a teenager I had a few of their little 45’s and I played them over and over on our cheap little portable General Electric solid state record player.
+When I was a teenager I had quite a few of the little 45’s, I played them over and over on our cheap little portable General Electric solid state record player.

 To which I somewhat obediently obliged.